thu-vis/Cluster-Aware-Grid-Layout/README.md

 Usage Example
 -----
 Run this example to compare our method and baseline method.
-Runing this example requires the installation of [scipy](https://www.scipy.org/), [numpy](https://www.numpy.org/) and [matplotlib](https://github.com/matplotlib/matplotlib)
+Runing this example requires the installation of [scipy](https://www.scipy.org/), [numpy](https://www.numpy.org/) and [matplotlib](https://github.com/matplotlib/matplotlib).

 Node: Download data in [Google Drive](https://drive.google.com/file/d/11Jas4sRB1uAhCDsYQQBppyc-55SFyl50/view?usp=share_link), and unzip in the root directory.
-      Also need to move the compiled c++ package to the same directory as the py file.
+      Also need to move the compiled library above to the same directory as the py file.
 ```
 python test_now/demo.py
 ```